ocelot-engineering/design-patterns-javascript/README.md

 -   A partially or fully initalised object that is cloned, then made use of.
 -   Can have a prototype factory that provides different prototypes.
+-   To implement a prototype, partially construct an object and store it somewhere.
+-   Prototype must be deep copied, then customise the resulting instance.
+-   A factory is a convenient API for using prototypes.

 ## Miscellaneous notes